gracetian6/quant/4 Probability/data-sci-prob.md

 Ex: 100 students sorted into 4 houses with equal probability
 - number ppl in each house ~ Mult_4(100, [1/4, 1/4, 1/4, 1/4])

+## Birthday Problem (Hash Collisions)

+10. Your hash function assigns each object to a number between 1:10, each with equal probability.
+With 10 objects, what is the probability of a hash collision?
+What is the expected number of hash collisions?
+What is the expected number of hashes that are unused.

+- do complementary counting step by step
+- Prob of hash collision: 1 - (10!/10^10)
+- Prob Bin 1 is empty = (1-1/10)^10 = (9/10)^10
+- Expected number of hash collisions: 1-10*(9/10)^10
+  - E[empty bins] = 10 * (9/10)^10
+    - using linearity of expectation and prob above that bin 1 is empty
+    - this is also E[unused hashes]